THARMATT/feedback-nextjs/README.md

-## Getting Started
+## Documentation

-1. Setup Basic structure & modelling with mongoose and zod
+### 1. Setup Basic structure & modelling with mongoose and  Validations with zod

 - Open the terminal and start the `next` project & run the basic template.
 ```bash